My Life! Teaching in a Korean University

 One of my favourite tasks is to have students design a product of some kind and then give a presentation in English about it.
 The goal is to convince the “investors” (the rest of the class) to invest in their product.

 I love to get students working on their small talk skills.
 My goal is to help them talk to anybody about anything!
 One activity that works very well for this is The Expert.
-Find out more about it here:
+Find out more about the best business English conversation activity here:

 The Expert Conversation Activity.